Skip to main content

 A photograph on a postcard of Lake Carey where Stark first learned to sail before joining the Naval academy, 1907

-In an interview with Robert Phillip Bomboy (1941-2024) which took place in autumn 1967 Stark reminisced on the importance of coal in North Eastern Pennsylvania and the effect it had on strengthening the labor and economy nearing the end of the 17th century.
+In an interview with Robert Phillip Bomboy (1941-2024) which took place in autumn 1967, Stark reminisced on the importance of coal in Northeastern Pennsylvania and the effect it had on strengthening the labor and economy nearing the end of the 17th century.

 <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=Page+7+of+Oral+History+transcript+of+Harold+Stark%2C+autumn+1967">Page 7 of Oral History transcript of Harold Stark, autumn 1967</a>